socialally/xdr/README.md

 * Must support IE 8/9.
 * Must be able to load resources cross-domain.
 * Must support text, json, xml and jsonp.
-* Must be as lightweight as possible.
+* Must be as lightweight as possible, < 4KB minified.

 ## Test